Contact Us

 The integration of autonomous navigation in commercial shipping holds transformative implications for the industry, including enhanced operational efficiency, cost savings, and improved safety.
 The potential for decreased labor costs, stemming from the adoption of autonomous vessels with reduced or no onboard crew, represents a significant financial incentive for these companies.
 Moreover, improved safety features can lead to fewer accidents and reduced liability risks, positively impacting insurance costs.

-Orca AI’s automated navigational assistant (SeaPod), which was designed for continuous watchkeeping, has already proven to reduce the number of close encounter events and increase operational efficiency for various shipping companies across the globe.
+Orca AI’s automated navigational assistant, the digital lookout unit, SeaPod, which was designed for continuous watchkeeping, has already proven to reduce the number of close encounter events and increase operational efficiency for various shipping companies across the globe.
 The solution played a key role in the first-ever autonomous commercial ship voyage in congested waters, in collaboration with Designing the Future of Full Autonomous Ships (DFFAS) and The Nippon Foundation.

 Orca AI’s maritime autonomous navigation assistant, the digital lookout unit served as the “eyes” of the demonstration vessels, ensuring safe autonomous sailing supervised from shore.
 In the initial phase completed in 2022, an NYK cargo ship equipped with Orca AI’s SeaPod replaced the human lookout, achieving 40 hours of 98% autonomous navigation between Tokyo Bay and the port of Tsumatsusaka in Ise Bay.
 Data from the integrated display was live-streamed to the fleet operations center in Tokyo, showing the ship’s performance of 107 collision avoidance maneuvers and avoidance of up to 500 other vessels en route.
 The project provided practical experience in developing reliable autonomous technologies and positioned Orca AI as a notable player in the field.